Close Menu

 Taking these steps will not only keep your apartment smelling fresh.
 It will also make it a nicer place to live.
 It’s an investment in your comfort, after all.
 And a little bit of care goes a long way.

-Final Thoughts: Your Guide to Conquering Onion Odors and Successfully Getting Onion Smell Out of Apartment
+Final Thoughts for How to Get Onion Smell Out of Apartment

 So, you’ve learned a lot about how to get onion smell out of apartment.
 From my own “uh-oh, French onion soup disaster!” moment to the power of baking soda.
 From understanding different cleaning methods to the absolute need for quick action – it’s a lot to take in.
 But here’s the real point: don’t panic.
 Seriously.